 A state could contract with wholesaler(s) (if needed) as the dedicated supplier(s) of UPL products into the state.
 That dedicated wholesaler could assist in making the UPL well-known and well-understood by the providers and pharmacies and could work with manufacturers and state officials to prevent diversion out of state.
-Wholesalers have operational expertise that could be especially helpful to a board, government payors and purchasers, and the private sector as UPLs are implemented.
+Wholesalers have operational expertise that

-1 Regulated pharmacy benefit managers of commercial and employer plans would comply.
+&lt;sup>1 Regulated pharmacy benefit managers of commercial and employer plans would comply.
 Note that Medicare cannot be required to reimburse at the UPL because of broad federal preemption but state licensed entities can be required to bill all insurers at the UPL.
 Why Medicare would pay more than billed is not clear, but it could do so.

-2 The 340B price will almost always be less than the UPL a board could set since 340B includes the very best price in the market as well as all the add-on penalty rebates that apply when a manufacturer increases price faster than the CPI.
+The 340B price will almost always be less than the UPL a board could set since 340B includes the very best price in the market as well as all the add-on penalty rebates that apply when a manufacturer increases price faster than the CPI.